 Yes.
-You will need to be set up with proper governance arrangements in place, such as a bank account for the organisation, governing document, committee and appropriate policies.
+You will need to be set up with proper governance arrangements in place.
+You must have a governing document (such as a constitution or Articles of Association) appropriate to your legal status.
+You will also need to have a bank account set up in the name of the organisation with at least two unrelated signatories.
+We also expect organisations to have an equality policy or statement in place for the group, along with safeguarding policies if appropriate.
 If you are a new group that has been established less than a year, we do not expect you to have a formal set of accounts.
-It would be useful to have some form of financial plan or forecast in place to provide if requested.
+It would be useful to have some form of financial plan/forecase in place to provide if requested.